YOCTO

 THD referred to 1W input on a 4 Ohm load

-Distortion measurements do not directly predict how a speaker will sound, rather they help us judge driver linearity and by implication driver quality.
-We believe that intermodulation distortion tests are more revealing of loudspeaker performance.
-We can tolerate reasonably high levels of harmonic distortion because, as their name implies, the spurious components added to the program are harmonically related to the original program.
-Intermodulation distortion (IMD) produces output frequencies that are not harmonically related to the input.
-These frequencies are much more audible and annoying than harmonic distortion.
+While distortion measurements do not directly predict how a speaker will sound, they are crucial for assessing driver linearity and, by implication, driver quality.
+We assert that intermodulation distortion tests offer a more accurate representation of loudspeaker performance.
+While we can tolerate reasonably high levels of harmonic distortion—since the spurious components added to the program are harmonically related to the original audio—intermodulation distortion (IMD) generates output frequencies that are not harmonically related to the input.
+These non-harmonic frequencies are significantly more audible and disruptive than harmonic distortion.

 YOCTO Loudspeaker System - Second harmonic located at -50dB when a pure 2,5kHz tone is applied - (1W input @ 4 Ohm - near field measurement).